aurill/customer_churn_sprint/README.md

 This repository contains a comprehensive machine learning project focused on predicting customer churn for Sprint, one of the largest telecom companies in the USA.
 Customer churn, or the rate customers leave a service provider, is a critical concern for businesses like Sprint.
 Predicting churn allows telecom companies to retain valuable customers and optimize their services proactively.

-In this project, we leverage historical customer data, including information about customer demographics, contract details, usage patterns, and churn status.
+In this project, we leverage historical customer data, including information about customer demographics, contract details, usage patterns, and churn status to predict Customer Churn at Sprint Technologies.

 ## **Overview**